-Mining is the process of adding transactions to the Bitcoin blockchain.
+Mining another important process in how Bitcoin works.
+It is the process of adding transactions to the Bitcoin blockchain.
 It involves solving complex mathematical problems and competing to be the first person to add the block to the blockchain.

 To understand mining, think about banks.
 When you send money to someone using your bank app, it checks your bank account to know if you have enough money.
 The app also confirms the recipient’s bank account number.
 Once both have been confirmed, your transaction will go through.

 Mining basically does all of this.
 You send money, and someone on the network confirms to see that all its details are correct.
 From there, your transaction goes through.